trilogy-group/Popup-Rideshare-SDK-Documentation/docs/android/getting-started.md

 ```java
 implementation "com.messageone:popup-android:$latest_version"
 ```
+Note that during development stage, you might want to use test environment.
+Check the [Faqs](./faq.md) regarding how to use test environment.

 ## 2. Create PopupConfig
-Create an instance of PopupConfig class, refer [Configuration](../configuration.md)
+Create an instance of PopupConfig class, refer [Configuration](./configuration.md)

 ## 3. Initializing the SDK